jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 <a name='build_and_deploy'></a>
 ##Build and deploy using Bluemix DevOps Services

 Your new project opens in the Bluemix DevOps Services web integrated development environment (IDE).
-When you clicked **Add Git Integration** in Bluemix, you populated a new Git repository with example code.
-The repository contains useful information that you can review later.
+When you clicked **Add Git Integration** in Bluemix, you populated a new Git repository with sample code.
+When you click EDIT CODE, that content is loaded into a work area associated with the project, called the project workspace.
 For now, see how the code is pushed to Bluemix.

 Click **BUILD & DEPLOY**.

 ![Web IDE][16]

-Start your app by selecting the play icon in the Build stage tile.
+Run your build by selecting the play icon in the Build stage tile.

 ![Play button][57]

 This starts the build and automatically deploys your app.
 When the app is running, it is available at the URL shown in the Deploy stage tile.
+The pipeline will rebuild the app in the build stage then redeploy it to Bluemix in the deploy stage, once the build is complete.
 You can see the app’s overview on Bluemix by clicking the app name.

 ![Bluemix DevOps Services autoconfigured Pipeline][17]